roeegro/SwimFix/MaintenanceGuide_new.md

 >**Assumption**: We create an empty page without any extra-ordinary feature.
 #### From client side:
 1. In `client/src/templates`, create `new-functionality.html`.
+2. In `index.html`, add to the nevigation bar
-2. In `client/src/routes.py` create function with the format shown in [Routes File](#routes-file) with respective names to new_functionality.
+3. In `client/src/routes.py` create function with the format shown in [Routes File](#routes-file) with respective names to new_functionality.
-3. You can help some other function in routes in order to write code sending message to the server, with the following format: < new_request_type > ...
+4. You can help some other function in routes in order to write code sending message to the server, with the following format: < new_request_type > ...

 #### From server side:
 4. Go to `client_request_parser.py` file and add in the dictionary in the bottom of the page an entry with `'new_request_type': new_functionality`.